 Today’s culture celebrates being busy.
 Hustle culture can do more than spur you to take on a side job or create a business in your spare time—it can make rest a shameful thing.
-Reducing stress isn’t a luxury, it’s necessary for long term health and well-being.
+But reducing stress isn’t a luxury—it’s necessary for your long-term health and well-being.

-There’s no secret that construction is a stressful industry.
-Feast-or-famine schedules require long hours during busy periods, and stress over the bottom line when the work is slow.
-Ever tightening timelines and even tighter margins means every day has to be maximized.
+It’s no secret that construction stress is a widespread issue.
+Feast-or-famine schedules require long hours during busy periods, with stress over the bottom line when the work is slow.
+Ever-tightening timelines and even tighter margins mean every day has to be maximized.
 And even when the schedule’s all lined up, unexpected issues are bound to arise, so putting out fires is a daily activity.

 That doesn’t mean your health has to suffer as a construction project manager.
 There are specific things you can do to help lighten each day’s load.

-We checked in with industry pros to find out what they do to manage their stress on the job, and their best advice for dealing with stress in construction.
+We checked in with industry pros to find out what they do to manage their stress on the job, covering their best advice for dealing with stress in the construction industry.

 Pre-plan ahead to keep things in perspective

 It can be hard to justify spending time doing extra research, checking one more document, and working on preconstruction when milestones and project deadlines are looming.
-But the pre planning stages of a construction project can save reams of time down the line, thus paying for themselves and avoiding some stressful situations at the same time.
+But the pre-planning stages of a construction project can save reams of time down the line, thus paying for themselves and avoiding some stressful situations at the same time.
 Pre-planning is a practical and preventative way to deal with construction project manager stress.

-First, doing thorough research and planning can help win bids, nullifying some of the impact of that feast-or-famine cycle.
-By providing the most comprehensive preplan your company can come up with regarding resources and other facets, you can provide owners with the closest approximation of actual cost, and feel confident doing it.
+First, doing thorough research and planning can help win bids, nullifying some of the impacts of that feast-or-famine cycle.
+By providing the most comprehensive preplan your company can come up with regarding resources and other facets, you can provide owners with the closest approximation of actual cost, feeling confident doing it.

 Communication is big, and communication is key

-One of the key traits of successful construction project managers is the ability to communicate openly and with diplomacy to owners, tradesworkers and everyone in between.
+One of the key traits of successful construction project managers is the ability to communicate openly and with diplomacy to owners, trade workers, and everyone in between.

 Communicating with trades teams early and often, and collaborating with them on the scheduling aspects of a project, means the project benefits from their expertise, too.
-Ken Toews, senior vice president of development at Strategic Group says when the unexpected crops up he leans on contractors to help come up with cost-effective solutions.
+Ken Toews, senior vice president of development at Strategic Group, says that when the unexpected crops up, he leans on contractors to help come up with cost-effective solutions, preventing stress in construction.
 “I call on the people I know can help,” he says.

 “It’s important to manage expectations up front,” Hedmond says on dealing with stress in the construction industry. “[By] letting them know, ‘this isn’t going to be perfect, things will go wrong, but we just have to come up with a new plan,’” he says.

 Know when to turn off